DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ## Create the client project
 The last step is to create a client that requests an access token and then uses that token to access the API.
 Your client will be a console project in your solution.
-From the *quickstart\src* directory, run the following command:
+From the *quickstart/src* directory, run the following command:

 ```console
 dotnet new console -n Client